 We’re not just aiming to lead the way in the field of tobacco harm reduction—we’re determined to deliver a world where cigarettes no longer exist.

-Our hope is that our range of smoke-free alternatives will eventually replace cigarettes.
+Our hope is that our range of better alternatives to smoking will eventually replace cigarettes.

-So, how do we demonstrate that switching to our smoke-free products results in a significant reduction in the risk of disease compared with continued smoking?
+So, how do we demonstrate that switching to these products results in a significant reduction in the risk of disease compared with continued smoking?
 We do this by following a rigorous scientific assessment program, transparently sharing our methodologies and findings—and welcoming assessment by independent experts.

 The program applies well-recognized practices in toxicology, as well as an innovative Systems Toxicology-based approach to risk assessment.